yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 * Task helps us determine the kind of machine learning problem we need to solve.
 It can be classification, regression, and forecasting.
 * The primary metric parameter determines the metric to be used during model training for optimization.
 In this case where classification scenario is used we provided accuracy as primary metric.
 * training_data is the training data to be used within the experiment.
 Here train_data is a TabularDataset loaded from a CSV file.
-* experiment_timeout_minutes defines how long, in minutes, the experiment should continue to run, in our case its 30 minutes.
+* experiment_timeout_minutes defines how long, in minutes, the experiment should continue to run, in our case its 60 minutes.
-* n_cross_validations parameter sets number of cross validations to perform, based on the same number of folds.
 * label_column_name is the name of the label column.
 Here the target column is 'target' which specifies whether a person has heart disease (1) or not (0).
 * Retrieved and saved the best automl model.